 Looking to find answers to the question “does size matter?”
 The answer isn’t what you think: click to see what we mean!
 Also, learn more about condoms and how to find the right one for you.

 Education and Outreach

 Our goal is to encourage a more sex-positive campus-community.
 To schedule a presentation or get resources to help us in this goal, complete a request form.

 Sexual Assault and Violence Intervention & Prevention

 Office of Multicultural Student Affairs (includes LGBT programs)

-Pharmacy at the Thomson Student Health Center (where you can transfer you birth control prescription)
+Pharmacy in the Center for Health and Well-Being (where you can transfer you birth control prescription)

 Birth Control options from SHS